 - In follow-up to the collaborative, every participant will develop, in consultation with their EAB strategic leader, a plan of action and accountability to guide continued efforts to implement an effective flexible work plan

+New collaborative dates are coming soon!
 Participation in the collaborative is currently limited to four-year institutions partnering with EAB through Strategic Advisory Services or the Campus Research Partnership.
-Our upcoming collaborative dates are: